apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 [permission](security.md) |
 [permission.type](security.md) | the type of permission
-[permission.roles](security.md) | a comma-separated list of roles to apply the permission to
+[permission.roles](security.md) | a comma-separated list of roles to apply the permission to [role-mapping](security.md) | A simple role mapping that can be used to map roles from external authentication providers (i.e. LDAP) to internal roles
+[role-mapping.from](security.md) | The external role which should be mapped [role-mapping.to](security.md) | The internal role which should be assigned to the authenticated user

 ## broker-plugin type